 Every serious touring skier knows the importance of a good backpack.
-There are many accessories you want to have with you while off the grid, and you need a place to store them.
+You want to have many accessories with you while off the grid, and you need a place to store them.
 A good pack provides that and more.

 Though the items in this guide work well for touring, they can serve as general skiing backpacks as well.
 Most people who keep to the resorts or groomed runs don’t need such heavy-duty models when on the slopes.
 However, the following options are perfect for those that do.